la-ots/pelican/docs/components/collapse.md

 - Collapses give users control over how much information they see at one time.
 - A common use of Collapses is for a “Question and Answer” item on a FAQ page.
-- Use the native HTML tag for <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details" target="_blank">Details disclosure Element</a> as collapses whenever possible.
+- Use the native HTML tag for <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details" target="_blank">Details disclosure Element</a> as a Collapse whenever possible.

 ## Usage